two peninsulas. one big playground.

 has a way of inviting himself to the party…“

-I was reminded of this while skiing at Boyne Mountain this past weekend (more on our experience there to come…).
+I was reminded of this while skiing at Boyne Mountain this past weekend.
 There we sat, nine of us, at lunchtime, rosy-cheeked from a fabulous morning on the slopes that was more than worthy of our appetites.
 Not three minutes after I advised the group that our mid-table mountain of mittens and helmets would be better off under our chairs, my son spilled the majority of the contents of his 15-oz container of apple juice all over the table.
 Luckily, not 2.5 minutes prior, everyone had heeded my advice, which meant that no one was forced to spend any amount of time in front of the restroom hand dryer and could head back out on the slopes immediately and apple-juice free.
 Gotta love that Murphy.